-In May 2008, we announced that we had been awarded a contract by the Office of the Federal Detention Trustee ("OFDT") to design, build, and operate a new correctional facility located in Pahrump, Nevada, approximately 65 miles outside of Las Vegas,
+In May 2008, we announced that we were awarded a contract by the Office of the Federal Detention Trustee ("OFDT") to design, build, and operate a new correctional facility located in Pahrump, Nevada, approximately 65 miles outside of Las Vegas, Nevada.

-Nevada.
 Our new 1,072-bed Nevada Southern Detention Center is expected to house approximately 1,000 federal prisoners.
 The contract provides for a guarantee of up to 750 inmates or detainees and includes an initial term of five years with three five-year renewal options.
-Construction of our Nevada Southern Detention Center is expected to be complete during the fourth quarter of 2009 or first quarter of 2010, at an estimated cost of \$83.5 million.
+Construction of our Nevada Southern Detention Center is expected to be complete during the second quarter of 2010, at an estimated cost of \$83.5 million.